TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/02_setup_iTerm.md

 ### [other plugins for oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins)

 Check out other plugins for oh-my-zsh.
 You can install them with Homebrew or with `git clone` in the `~/.oh-my-zsh/custom/plugins` directory.
 Best read the documentation of the plugin first.
+Don't forget to include them in your `.zshrc` file

 I use the following plugins: